-Students may search for funding sources through the WashBoard.org).
-Qualifying students can apply for veteran's education benefits.
+Students may search for funding sources through the WashBoard.org.

 EMPLOYER ASSISTANCE

 Some employers will cover all or part of the cost of a professional education.
 Students should check with their employer to see if such a program is available.